Dera Ismail Khan

 It is 300 km south of the provincial capital Peshawar, and 230 km northwest of Multan, Punjab.

 Etymology

-In the local language, the word ḍerā means "tent, encampment", and is commonly found in the name of towns in the Indus Valley such as Dera Ghazi Khan and Dera Bugti.
-It is named after Baloch mercenary Ismail Khan, son of Malik Sohrab Dodai, who founded the town.
-"Dera Ismail Khan" thus means "Camp Ismail Khan."
+In the Saraiki language, the word ḍerā means "tent, encampment", and is commonly found in the name of towns in the Indus Valley such as Dera Ghazi Khan and Dera Bugti.
+It is named after the Dodai mercenary Ismail Khan, son of Malik Sohrab Dodai, who founded the town.
+As such the name of the city means "Camp of Ismail Khan."

-People of Dera Ismail Khan as well as Dera Ghazi Khan are known by the demonym Dērawāl.

-The majority of the population are Saraiki people.